Kwangjun-uva/cosyne24/README.md

   Figure 1.
 Cortical column model of predictive coding.

   Each cortical column consists of one infragranular microcircuit  for representations and two supragranular microcircuits for error-computing.
-The representation microcircuit contains pyramidal and PV neurons and receives inputs from the lowlevel area.
+The representation microcircuit contains pyramidal and PV neurons and receives inputs from the low-level area.
 The two error microcircuits share intrinsic connectivity among four neuron types (pyramidal, PV, SST, and PV) but differ in extrinsic connectivity to compute positive or negative errors.
 The particular prediction error microcircuits were chosen after exhaustive computational search of possible combinations between the four neuron types.
 Each neuron behaved according to the firing rate model:
 <p align="center">
 $$\tau  \dot{r} = −r_i + f(I_i)$$
   where $i$ = pyr, PV, SST, and/or VIP.